Sovichea10/Upgrading-Jenkins/README.md

 Execute repetitive tasks, save time, and optimize your development process with Jenkins.

-# Backup and Restore Date of Old Version
+# Backup and Restore Data of Old Version
 By default, all data would be stored in `/var/lib/jenkins`

 ### Create Backup folder and Copy to it